maxwellcsutton/msf-stat-bot/readme.md

 ## Description

-This discord bot takes a user-submitted image of the war results screen from the game Marvel Strike Force and outputs a CSV with the alliance member names and statistics for the purposes of tracking attacks, damage, and defensive wins.
-I'm the leader of one of the top 100 alliances in the game and I wanted to keep track of my member's statistics, but typing them out became tedious.
-Once I got a stable working version for myself running locally, I added the discord bot functionality and hosted it on Heroku.
-This project is currently in beta while I work on increasing the amount of supported phones/resolutions.
+The discord bot takes a user-submitted image of the war results screen from the mobile game Marvel Strike Force and outputs a CSV file with the alliance member names and statistics for the purposes of tracking attacks, damage, and defensive wins.
+I am leading one of the top 100 alliances in the game and I needed to streamline the process of tracking our statistics.
+Once I developed a stable working version on a local machine, I added the discord bot functionality and hosted it on Heroku.
+The project is currently in the beta stage while I expand support on different phones and resolutions.
 If you would like to have the bot added to your discord and participate in the beta testing, please message me at InfernalCrackLED#4479.